 Mr. Denniston has been active in a number of civic and charitable pursuits.
 He is a Trustee (and Secretary) of Kenyon College and a member of the Board of the Pro Bono Partnership.
 He is a former Chair of the Zoning Board of Appeals of Duxbury, Massachusetts and a former member of the Board of the American Arbitration Association.

-Prior to assuming the role of CFO, Global Growth & Operations in January, 2011, Shane served as Vice President, Corporate Financial Planning and Analysis since February, 2004.
-He has served in several other financial leadership positions for the company.
-He was finance manager for GE Engine Services, a $4 billion division of GE Transportation, Aircraft Engines.
-Immediately prior to his role in Engine Services, he was manager of Group Financial Planning & Analysis for Aircraft Engines.
+Prior to this, he served as Vice President, Corporate Financial Planning and Analysis, from February 2004.
+He has held numerous financial leadership positions in several business divisions for the Company.
+He was Finance Manager for GE Engine Services, a $4 billion division of GE Aviation, and Manager of Group Financial Planning & Analysis for GE Aviation.
+He was also Manager of European Reporting and the European Commercial Finance Manager at GE Plastics.

 John Flannery is the Senior Vice President for Corporate Business Development and is based in Fairfield, Connecticut.
 He has held this role since April 2013.